traefik-contrib/yaegi-debug-adapter/README.md

 # Yaegi DAP

-Yaegi DAP is a debug server compatable with the Debug Adapter Protocol.
+Yaegi DAP is a debug server compatible with the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).